Can I Tap My Spouse’s Phone?

 Until recently there has not been much attention given to people who delete, deactivate, or take certain things down from their social media accounts prior to litigation.
 However, there was a recent case in Massachusetts where an attorney was fined $522,000 for instructing his client to remove photos from his Facebook profile, and the client was fined an additional $180,000 for obeying the attorney.
 The case did not involve a family law issue, but it is out there and something for both attorneys and clients to be aware of.

-Depending on the circumstances, altering your Facebook content could be considered “spoliation of evidence,” which basically means destruction of some kind of material the other side would normally get from you during the course of litigation.
+Depending on the circumstances, altering your Facebook or social media content could be considered “spoliation of evidence,” which basically means destruction of some kind of material the other side would normally get from you during the course of litigation.

 This a hot topic amongst attorneys right now, especially with regard to family law, because, as we have previously discussed, evidence of an affair can be important.